PaoloProdossimoLopes/swift-drop-drown-menu-example/README.md

 #  DROP DOWN MENU EXAMPLE

 <!-- DESCRIPTION -->
-This project are created for using as template for others repository.
+This project are created for try creating a drop down item for future apps.